ioccc-src/winner/1992/imc/README.md

 Of course, the source (layout) is self-documenting!  :-)

-NOTE: The original winning source assumed that exit returned a value which cause problems for some systems where exit returned a void.
-The file imc.c has been modified to avoid this problem.
+NOTE: The original winning source assumed that exit() returned a value which cause problems for some systems where exit() returns a void.
+The file [imc.c](imc.c) has been modified to avoid this problem.

 ## Author's comments